Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Phortse

 From Phortse, we will continue descending through dense subtropical forests and witnessing the diverse Himalayan flora and fauna.
 It is mostly a downhill trek with a few uphill climbs.
-We will cross several wooden suspension bridges, colorful prayer flags, mani walls, and chortens to reach Namche Bazaar.
+We will cross several wooden suspension bridges, colorful prayer flags, mani walls, and chortens to reach Namche Bazaar (3,440 m).
 We will stay overnight at a lodge in Namche so you can stroll around the town, shops, and restaurants.

 Trek Time: